litnomad/admin-dashboard/README.md

 # admin-dashboard

+Admin Dashboard

-A grid based design completed for an Admin Dashboard.
+A CSS layout that has a grid based design.

+See results.